How does sound impact mental health?

-The World Health Organisation recognises World Mental Health Day on 10 October every year to raise awareness of the importance of good mental health for all.
-This year’s theme is suicide prevention.
+The World Health Organisation recognizes World Mental Health Day on 10 October every year to raise awareness of the importance of good mental health for all.

 Stress is a part of modern life.
 We can’t escape it or remove it from our life and neither should we try.
 Instead, we need to learn how to use it and develop our emotional agility, so that we can turn stress into fuel for our success.